-This visualizationThe visualization below takes the current New York Times Best Sellers list for combined print and e-book fiction and scales each title according to the demand for its e-book edition at a collection of U.S. public libraries, selected for their size and geographic diversity.
+This tableThe table below takes the current e-book-fiction/">New York Times Best Sellers list for combined print and e-book fiction and adds a bit of information for each title reflecting the demand for its e-book edition at a collection of U.S. public libraries, selected for their size and geographic diversity.

-by the number of holds to get a sense of the relative number of patrons waiting for each e-book.
+the number of holds, to get a sense of the relative number of patrons waiting for each e-book.

-by the number of copies owned to get a sense of which e-books libraries have purchased/licensed in great quantity.
+the number of copies owned, to get a sense of which e-books libraries have purchased/licensed in great quantity.
 These tend to be books that have lingered on the list and/or were well-promoted ahead of time.

-by the ratio of holds to copies owned to get a sense of not just which books are popular, but which are “more popular than expected”; think acceleration instead of velocity.
+the ratio of holds to copies owned, to get a sense of not just which books are popular, but which are “more popular than expected”; think acceleration instead of velocity.
 These tend, conversely, to be newer books and/or surprise hits.
-(This is my favorite view!)
+(This is my favorite ranking.)

 Read more details.

-None of these views will show you the raw number of e-book holds, because this isn’t a full accounting of all U.S. public libraries—I wish!—and the numbers have meaning only in comparison to each other, not as free-floating measurements.
+I don’t display the raw number of e-book holds because this isn’t a full accounting of all U.S. public libraries (I wish!) so the numbers have meaning only in comparison to each other, not as free-floating measurements.

-The ranks revealed when you hover over a title are within the current NYT list, not among like, all library e-books.
+And, I'll repeat this, because it's important: the library ranks are calculated within the current NYT list, not among like, all library e-books.
 I do not currently have a way to survey all library e-books 😉

-I am being slightly cryptic about where this data comes from, for Secret Reasons, but/and I think this is compatible with my desire to show a broad gist rather than a fine accounting.
-The NYT list is gist-y, after all—not a raw tally of books sold, but a deeper divination of commercial momentum.
+I am being cryptic about where this data comes from, for Secret Reasons, but/and I think this is compatible with my desire to show the broad gist.
+The NYT list is gist-y, after all —

 Project scope: This is intended as a sketch, and I consider it finished.
 I’ll keep this page in sync with the NYT list for at least one year, until February 2022.